Afghan bomb kills at least 8; UN slams high civilian deaths - WTMJ

 Associated Press

-KABUL, Afghanistan (AP) — A powerful car bomb killed at least eight people and injured 47 in Afghanistan’s western Herat province, officials said Saturday.
+KABUL, Afghanistan (AP) — A powerful car bomb killed at least eight people and wounded 47 in Afghanistan’s western Herat province, officials said Saturday.
+Hours later, the U.N. condemned an “alarming” increase in attacks in the country targeting civilians.

 The death toll in the explosion late Friday that also destroyed 14 houses is expected to rise because several of the injured were critical, said Rafiq Sherzai, a spokesman for the provincial hospital.